Introduction

 This process will create a temporary network outage while deploying the appliance, so we recommend scheduling this procedure with your organization's IT team.

-2. Using the provided blue ethernet cable, connect it to the appliance'a blue interface and to your network switch's WAN interface.
+- Using the provided blue ethernet cable, connect it to the appliance's blue interface and to your network switch's WAN interface.

 Verifying Your Deployment